 Editor change from P1487L62 as follows:

 During a CBAP, an initiator shall not obtain a TXOP with an initiator RXSS.
-Within a CBAP, an initiator may transmit a Grant frame to the responder with the Beamforming Training field set to 1 and the IsInitiatorTXSS field set to 0. .
-A responder that receives such a Grant frame in a CBAP and that has the Grant Ack Supported field equal to 1 in the responder’s DMG Capabilities element shall respond with a Grant Ack frame SIFS interval after the reception of the Grant frame.
+When transmission of a Grant frame to the responder is used to initiate the RXSS the Beamforming Training field set to 1 and the IsInitiatorTXSS field set to 0.
+If a Grant Ack frame is transmitted by the responder it shall comply with 9.36.4.
 In the Grant Ack frame, the responder shall set the Beamforming Training field to 1.
-The initiator starts the initiator RXSS SIFS interval after the reception of the Grant Ack frame if the Grant Ack Supported field in the responder’s DMG Capabilities element is 1 or PIFS interval after the transmission the Grant frame otherwise.
+The initiator starts the initiator RXSS SIFS interval after transmission of the Grant frame or after the reception of the Grant Ack frame if the Grant Ack Supported field in the responder’s DMG Capabilities element is 1 or PIFS interval after the transmission the Grant frame otherwise.

 References: